Installing the Azure Toolkit for Eclipse

 http://dl.microsoft.com/eclipse/followed by the Enter key.

-In the Name pane, check Azure Toolkit for Eclipse, and uncheck Contact all update sites during install to find required software.
+In the Name pane, check Azure Toolkit for Java, and uncheck Contact all update sites during install to find required software.
 Your screen should appear similar to the following:

-If you expand the Azure Toolkit for Eclipse, you will see a list of items like following example:
+If you expand Azure Toolkit for Eclipse, you will see a list of components that will be installed; for example: